- Academic English Studies (ESL)

 Introduces students to philosophy through a specific theme or topic.
 Students investigate how philosophy is represented and enacted in a specific area as well as by participating in its enactment.
-Possible topics include philosophy and existentialism, philosophy and Latin America, philosophy and literature, philosophy and race, gender, class.
+Possible topics include philosophy and existentialism, philosophy and Latin America, philosophy and literature, philosophy and race, gender, and class.

 PHIL 250: Philosophical Methods

 Some of the main methods, concepts, distinctions, and areas of systematic philosophical inquiry.
 Including basic tools for argument, such as validity, soundness, probability and thought experiments, basic tools for assessment, such as the rule of excluded middle, category mistakes and conceivability, and basic tools for conceptual distinctions, such as a priori versus a posteriori and analytic versus synthetic.
 Includes methods, such as the history of philosophy, naturalized philosophy, conceptual analysis, and phenomenology, as well as areas of systemic philosophical approach, such as empiricism, rationalism, naturalism, realism, idealism, internalism, externalism, and nominalism.